 Occasionally patients ask to have treatment using a donor that is known to them (e.g. a friend or a member of their family).
 In these cases, a strict process is followed and requires full screening and counselling for both the donor and recipient.

 Finding a sperm donor

-The two overseas clinics that we use most frequently are the European Sperm Bank (Denmark) or Xytex (USA).
+The overseas clinics that we use most frequently is the European Sperm Bank (Denmark) or Xytex (USA).
 We ask that you select and purchase your own donors unless your treatment is NHS funded.
-Both clinics provide comprehensive detailed information about their donors and will guide you through the purchasing process.
-More information is available at www.europeanspermbank.com or www.xytex.com.
-We maintain good communication links with both clinics and will liaise closely with them to ensure the safe arrival of samples in Bath.
+The clinic provides comprehensive detailed information about their donors and will guide you through the purchasing process.
+We maintain good communication links with the clinics and will liaise closely with them to ensure the safe arrival of samples in Bath.

 A new UK donor bank has recently been set up Semovo.co.uk.
 Currently you cannot use their website to search their sperm donor catalogue, therefore patients should email email@example.com with their donor preferences and Semovo will search their internal catalogue for the donors that are the closest match.

 Success of treatments using donor sperm is very much dependent upon your age, fertility diagnosis and the type of treatment used.
 Our average pregnancy rate for Donor Insemination is 23% but the latest information can be found at www.hfea.gov.uk

 For more info, please call 01761 434464 and speak to one of our dedicated Patient Advisors who can help you with any questions you might have.